The Complexity of Finding Fair Independent Sets in Cycles: Fair Independent Sets in Cycles

 To obtain our hardness results for the $\FISC$ and $\FSplitC$ problems, we consider the following intermediate problem. \begin{definition} In the $\eps\textsc{-}\FSplitP'$ problem with parameter $\eps \geq 0$, the input consists of a path $G$ and a partition $V_1, \ldots ,V_m$ of its vertex set into $m$ sets such that $|V_i|$ is odd for all $i \in [m]$.
 The goal is to find two disjoint independent sets $S_1$ and $S_2$ of $G$ covering all but at most $m$ of the vertices of $G$ such that for all $i \in [m]$.
 When $\eps=0$, the problem is denoted by $\FSplitP'$. \end{definition}

 Note that the $\eps\textsc{-}\FSplitP'$ problem differs from the $\eps\textsc{-}\FSplitC$ problem (see Definition~\ref{def:FSplitC}) in the following respects: (a) The input graph is a path rather than a cycle, (b) an $\eps$-fairness property is required only for the independent set $S_1$ rather than for both $S_1$ and $S_2$, (c) there is no requirement regarding the sets $V_i$ to which the vertices that are uncovered by $S_1$ and $S_2$ belong, and (d) the sets $V_i$ are required to be of odd sizes.
-Yet, it is easy to check that Theorem~\ref{thm:AlishahiM} implies that every instance of the $\eps\textsc{-}\FSplitP'$ problem has a solution already for $\eps=0$.
+Yet, every instance of the $\eps\textsc{-}\FSplitP'$ problem has a solution already for $\eps=0$, as follows from Theorem~\ref{thm:AlishahiM} applied to the cycle obtained by connecting the endpoints of the given path by an edge.